haocow/cs174proj/Jon Xcode/README.txt

 For the advanced topic, we did collision detection on the spheres.
     Basically, whenever a sphere hits another one, it will turn red.
-    We implemented this in lighting.h in the testCollisions function
+    We implemented this in lighting.h in the testCollisions function We basically checked each sphere with the others and checked to see if the overlapped

+Future Improvements:
+    Add more shapes that could better represent the sounds, rather than just spheres.
+    Have a more accurate spectrum (rather than just a 256 sample size) Add mouse movements to navigate through the space Get more accurate dB values from the spectrum